tmpfs/rlx/lib/rlx.md

 #### List

 The `${cmd_ls_long}` command may be used to list all template files as JSON, use the `${opt_raw_long}` option to print a tree hierarchy of the template files, you may filter the list using the `${opt_glob_pipe}` option.

+Empty directories and hidden files (those starting with a period '.') are not included in the list.

 #### Get